EtchedPixels/FUZIX/Kernel/platform-tomssbc/README.md

-Fuzix for Tom's SBC version C with mods.
+# Fuzix for Tom's SBC version C with mods.
+## Versions

+For an EPROM based build that requires no board modifications see the tomssbc-rom target.

+## Hardware

 This is a port to Tom's SBC.
 There are two hardware modifications required.
 The first is to bend up A16 on the RAM so it is not grounded, and instead